 What to Look For Guide – Spotting Winners

-Is the trainer in form – The person who trains the horse can make a huge difference to the form of a horse.
-There many respected horse trainers out there, it would probably help if you familiarise yourself with some of the top ones.
+Is the trainer in form?
+The person who trains the horse can make a huge difference to the form of a horse.
+There are many respected horse trainers out there, it would probably help if you familiarise yourself with some of the top ones.
 Some of the best at present are Nicky Henderson, John Gosden, AP O’Brian, Richard Fahey, Sir Michael Stoute & Hugo Palmer.

-Who’s the jockey – Much the same as the trainer, the jockey that rides the horse can have massive impact on how the horse does in a race.
-Simply because of their years of experience, their knowledge of the course and knowing when it’s the right time to attack his/her competition.
-Jockeys to look out for, Frankie Dettori, Ryan Moore, Jamie Spencer, James Doyle Andrea Atzeni & William Buick.
+Who’s the jockey?
+Much the same as the trainer, the jockey that rides the horse can have a massive impact on how the horse does in a race.
+Simply because of their years of experience, their knowledge of the course and knowing when it’s the right time to attack their competition.
+Jockeys to look out for, are Ryan Moore, Jamie Spencer, Rachel Blakmore, James Doyle Andrea Atzeni & William Buick.

-Does the ground suit – Is the horse proven to perform on Good ground, or does it prefer Soft ground.
-These again are tell tail signs of how the horse performs on certain race meetings.
+Does the ground suit?
+Is the horse proven to perform on Good ground, or does it prefer Soft ground?
+These again are telltale signs of how the horse performs at certain race meetings.

-Past course results – Has the horse performed well at this venue before, or did it struggle.
+What are its past course results?
+Has the horse performed well at this venue before, or did it struggle?
 Some horses perform brilliantly well at some racecourses, so keep that in mind when making your selections.

-Weight – Is the weight of the horse stable, has it raced before at the present weight or does it race better carrying less or more weight?
+Is the weight of the horse stable?
+Has it raced before at the present weight or does it race better carrying less or more weight?

 Follow Our Horse Form Guide

-Form guides are industry wide so it doesn’t matter where you are viewing form guides, you can apply what you have learned here and have a better understanding on how to read racing form.
+Form guides are industry-wide so it doesn’t matter where you are viewing form guides, you can apply what you have learned here and have a better understanding of how to read racing form.